University of FloridaSolutions for Your Life

 Pritchard AE, Baker EW.
 1958.
 The false spider mites (Acarina: Tenuipalpidae).
 University of California Publications Entomology 14: 175-274.

-This document is EENY-381 (IN685), originally published as DPI Entomology Circulars 69 and 154,(updated for this publication), one of a series of Featured Creatures from the Entomology and Nematology Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
-Published July 2006.
-Revised December 2009.
-Reviewed October 2012.
-This document is also available on Featured Creatures website at http://entomology.ifas.ufl.edu/creatures.
-Please visit the EDIS website at http://edis.ifas.ufl.edu.
+This document is EENY-381 (originally published as DPI Entomology Circulars 69 and 154), one of a series of the Entomology and Nematology Department, UF/IFAS Extension.
+Original publication date July 2006.
+Revised December 2009, November 2015, and October 2021.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.
+This document is also available on the Featured Creatures website at http://entnemdept.ifas.ufl.edu/creatures/.

-H. A. Denmark, courtesy professor, Florida Department of Agriculture and Consumer Services, Division of Plant Industry and Thomas R. Fasulo, retired, Entomology and Nematology Department, Institute of Food and Agricultural Sciences, University of Florida, Gainesville, FL 32611.
+H. A. Denmark, courtesy professor, Florida Department of Agriculture and Consumer Services, Division of Plant Industry; and Thomas R. Fasulo, retired, Entomology and Nematology Department; UF/IFAS Extension, Gainesville, FL 32611.